Last updated: August 9, 2021. Originally published: April 8, 2013

 I don’t know why I never made the connection.
 I guess since Jonas was my agility dog, I mentally put him in the Agility Dog box, and it never even occurred to me that he might fit in the Urban Mushing box.

 I traded in Jonas’s old no-pull harness for a mushing harness (the prong collar is hanging on my wall as a silent testament to human folly).
 I’m teaching him to pull a mountain bike.
 It can be slow going at times, because -get this- all those years of loose-leash walking training worked really well!
 When I encourage him to pull, he says, “wait.
 I’M NOT SUPPOSED TO DO THIS.
 Is this a trick?
 Are you testing me?”

 But once he gets going, he really enjoys this new game.

 The moral of the story: Instead of fighting with your dog’s instincts, sometimes it’s easier to develop a constructive outlet for them.

-I was on Tumblr the other day and stumbled upon a clip from a show called Adventure Time.
+I was scrolling through the internet the other day and stumbled upon a clip from a show called Adventure Time.
 This clip really caught my attention:

 “I’ve got a problem,” says Jake.
 “This dolphin fell in love with me!”